Police & Fire Calls - Sept. 7

 Thank you for reading!
 We hope that you continue to enjoy our free content.

-Cloudy this morning with thunderstorms developing this afternoon.
+Thunderstorms likely this morning.
+Then a chance of scattered thunderstorms this afternoon.
 Gusty winds and small hail are possible.
 High around 75F.
 Winds SSW at 5 to 10 mph.
-Chance of rain 70%..
+Chance of rain 100%..

-Scattered thunderstorms early, with fog developing late.
-Low 64F.
+Scattered thunderstorms this evening with some fog possible late.
+Low 63F.
 Winds light and variable.
 Chance of rain 50%.

 Venango County 911 reported one injury as a result of a two-vehicle crash at about 8 a.m.
 Wednesday in the area of Pittsburgh Road and Woodland Avenue in Sandycreek Township.